StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-exactly-does-receiving-in-themselves-the-due-penalty-for-their-error-mean/_index.md

 ---
-title: "Romans 1:27 - What is the \"due penalty within themselves\"?"
+title: Romans 1:27 - What exactly does "receiving in themselves the due penalty for their error" mean?
 weight: 130
 layout: content-page
 ---